gjuchault/hyperalfred/README.md

 As you may know, Electron apps are known to be not working with Apple Script.
 I'm using a buffer file (located in `~/.hyper_plugins/hyperalfred.txt`)
 Once the plugin is loaded on Hyper, it checks that file for a command.
 If there is one, it just write it using Hyper API and clears the file.

+## Caveats

+hyperalfred will only work if Hyper is not already the focused application.
+That means you can not expect to launch a command from Alfred if Hyper is the focused application.
+This is because Alfred does not make Hyper to loose focus.